jonathjd/jonathjd.github.io/_pages/about.md

 Winter 2019 I graduated with my bachelors degree in Biological Sciences from UC Irvine.
 Spring of 2022 I graduated from Central Washington University with a master's degree in Human Physiology where I studied the transcriptome of aging human skeletal muscle.

 Since then, I've learned HTML, CSS, Javascript, and a little bit about NoSQL databases such as Google Firestore.
 My interests lie at the intersection of human biology and computer science.
 I enjoy building web applications and dashboards to analyze high-throughput omics data to increase biomarker discorvery and drug development.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.